gabriel-joe/hello-world-aws/README.md

 **Note:** This script assumes a basic Terraform configuration is already present in the `iac` directory.
 You'll need to customize it for your specific AWS environment, including VPC configuration, subnet placement, and security group rules.

+**Changes possible:** The build_and_push script builds the image and pushes to ecr with the tag "latest", to apply the best pratices it is necessary to have a unique tag for reliability purposes, that way it is better to keep track of image versions and deploy it in ECR

+To change the tag, you can change the variable inside the build_and_push script, as well as changing it in the terraform.tfvars file in order to deploy any version you already pushed.